Gavin-M8/startup/README.md

 - [x] **Backend listens for WebSocket connection** - index.js backend is upgraded to websocket and listens for connection through peerProxy.js.
 - [x] **Frontend makes WebSocket connection** - Frontend makes websocket connection in cook.jsx through WhatsCookin component.
 - [x] **Data sent over WebSocket connection** - Data, including username and activity type, is sent over websocket (see peerProxy).
-- [x] **WebSocket data displayed** - Websocket data is displayed on cook page through the WhatsCookin component when other users connect, generate a recipe, and close a connection.
+- [x] **WebSocket data displayed** - Websocket data is displayed on cook page through the WhatsCookin component when other users connect (by logging in), generate a recipe, and close a connection (by logging out).
 - [x] **Application is fully functional** - The application works as intended and is fully functional.